CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 ## Uninstall <a name="uninstall"></a>

-Run `kubectl delete` with the same -f options as in the install section.
+Run `kubectl delete` with the same --filename options as in the install section.

 For example:
 ```